jorge-leon/femto/docs/femto.md

 manual](https://github.com/jorge-leon/flisp/blob/main/doc/flisp.html)
 ([Markdown](https://github.com/jorge-leon/flisp/blob/main/doc/flisp.md)).

+The Femto specific additions to fLisp - both in C code and Lisp are documented in the [*fLisp* Femto Editor Extension and Libraries](editor.html) manual.

 Note: This is an unofficial release, all relevant links go to
 <https://github.com/jorge-leon/> all credits go to the original author.

 ## Femto Key Bindings

             C-A   begining-of-line